-Grants will range from \$75,000 up to \$2 million, depending on the scope of the grant activity and its complexity.
-Other smaller or larger grant amounts may be considered on a case-by-case basis, particularly for activities that target audiences in outer metropolitan, regional and remote areas.
+Grants generally range from \$25,000 up to \$2 million, depending on the scope of the grant activity and its complexity.
+Smaller or larger grant amounts will also be considered, including amounts over \$2 million where warranted as assessed on a case by case basis.

-You are required to make a financial contribution towards the grant activities or have other sources of funding, although the impact of COVID-19 will be taken into consideration.
+A financial contribution towards the grant activities is required, this can be your own contribution or from other sources and can include in-kind contributions.
 There is no minimum or maximum amount of co-contribution, but the level of contribution is expected to be relative to the nature and scale of the activity, and higher co-contributions, including from states and territories, will be advantageous to your application.

-You can apply for both a program grant and a Show Starter Loan.4 A combination of a program grant and Show Starter Loan cannot make up more than 50 per cent of the total budget of an activity or \$5 million, whichever is lesser.
+While both programs remain available you can apply for a RISE program grant and a Show Starter Loan.4 A combination of a program grant and Show Starter Loan cannot make up more than 50 per cent of the total budget of an activity or \$5 million, whichever is lesser.
 If you intend to apply for, or have received, a Show Starter Loan, you will need to consider the Loan's eligibility criteria and conditions in the context of your program grant application.